-So, you’ve decided you’re going to university.
+So, you’ve decided you’re going to university, and selected your course.
 What next?
-If you plan ahead for the practical things, this will help to make going to university as straightforward as possible.
-It might also give you more time to decide what to pack, find out more about your university town or city and start getting excited about this new adventure!
+Planning ahead for the practical things will help to make going to university as straightforward as possible.

 Deciding where to study can be as important for anyone going to university as deciding what to study.
 Are you going to go to a university close to home or will you move away to a new town or city?
 Will you live at home, or move into student halls of residence or a shared house or flat?

-Going to a university close to home means you can live at home or travel home at the weekends and holidays and be near people and places you know.
-But you might feel that there is pressure to keep going home, that you won’t be independent or that this is not a new start for you.
-Going to university in a completely new area where you don’t know anyone can be daunting and scary.
-Or it can be exciting to start a new life with new places to explore.
+Going to a university close to home means you can live at home or travel home at the weekends and holidays, and be near people and places you know.
+But you might feel that there is pressure to keep going home, that you won’t be independent.
+Going to university in a completely new area where you don’t know anyone can be daunting and scary, or it can be exciting to start a new life with new places to explore.

-Finding out as much as you can about your university and the area it’s in before you go might be helpful.
-You could find out where your halls of residence are, where you lectures will be, where the students’ union and health centre are and what student support services the university has.
-Check out its website and prospectus for more information.
+Finding out as much as you can about your university and the area before you go might be helpful.
+You could find out where your halls of residence are, where your lectures will be, where the students’ union and health centre are and what student support services they have.
+Check out the university's website and prospectus for more information.

 Disclosing your epilepsy